“Dream what you want to dream. Go where you want to go. Be what you want to be.”

 Transition from Nursery to Reception

-Our aim is to ensure that the children experience a smooth transition from the Nursery to Reception continuing their Early Years Foundation Stage education.
+We endeavour to ensure that the children experience a smooth transition from the Nursery to Reception continuing their Early Years Foundation Stage education.
 Learning through play will continue to be an important part of the school day.
 The children will work in small focus groups on Literacy and Mathematics activities to promote motivated, enthused and eager learners.
 Please do not hesitate to come and see me either before or after school if you have any questions or queries.

 Reading in Reception:

 During the coming weeks your child will receive their home reading book and reading record.

 The children have a daily shared reading lesson with activities, and individual reading to promote reading for enjoyment and information at school.

 The 1:1 reading with your child at home is really beneficial- it gives your child a chance to practice what they have learned, build up their reading knowledge and learn about how books work- it is an essential part of their learning.
 To ensure reading continuity between home and school, we suggest that your child brings their reading/sound book to school everyday.
 Thank you for your support.

 These will start to contain simple words which the children will meet regularly – we call them ‘tricky words’ and throughout year the children will build up their sight vocabulary of them e.g. the, go, to.
 The books also have words that they can blend with their letter sound knowledge e.g. c-a-t.
 Please try to find a quiet time (without distractions) when you can share this book with your children.
 Talk to them about the pictures, help them if they are finding it tricky, discuss with them if they liked the book or their favourite part, the illustrations etc. When they have finished the book please write a comment in their reading record return them to school and we will change it for a new one during the week.
 Please keep on reading other books to your child as it helps them build up vocabulary, story patterns and knowledge of how books work

 - This year we will be helping your child with the formation of letters, the placement and size on the line.